 Are air plants Toxic to Cats?
-As a pet owner, this is an important question to ask if you’re considering adding Tillandsia or an air plant to your indoor plant collection.
+As a pet owner, this is an important question to ask if you’re considering adding Tillandsia genus plants or an air plant to your indoor plant collection.

 Cats are usually all over the place, so it’s essential to know the terrible effects the plant might have on your fluff buddies when ingested- if any.